A unified payments platform purpose-built for travel companiesBy Liza Amaro - Head of Marketing

 With ConnexPay’s technology, we’re the first and only company to connect incoming customer payments to outgoing supplier payments in a single solution, all in real time.
 By linking these two transactions, we have visibility into the entire end-to-end payment process because ConnexPay facilitates both transactions.

 What’s more, with our technology, travel companies no longer have to rely on lines of credit, large cash reserves, or “passing through” the customer’s credit card information to suppliers (which comes with a completely separate set of risks and issues).
+Also, when travel companies become merchant of record, they're able to take complete control of the customer experience, so that if a customer's flight gets canceled or rebooked, the travel company can sort out the issue for the customer without the customer having to deal directly with the airline.

 How do reporting and reconciliation work in the ConnexPay platform?